MarwanDebbiche/post-tuto-deployment/blog-post/post.md

 ]
 ```

-## Dockerizing the application with Docker compose 🐳
+## 4 - Dockerizing the application with Docker compose 🐳

 --> Marwan

-## Deploying to AWS: Demo time 💻
+## 5 - Deploying to AWS: Demo time 💻

 --> Marwan

-## Where to go from here 🏍
+## 6 - Where to go from here 🏍

 [Random ideas thrown in random orders]

-- How to manage multiple concurrent sessions
+- Manage multiple concurrent sessions
 - Deploy on multiple EC2 machines
-- Use CI/CD
+- Use continuous integration with <a href="https://travis-ci.org/">Travis CI </a>
-- Use Kubernetes to manage clusters of containers
+- Use <a href="https://kubernetes.io/">Kubernetes</a> to manage clusters of containers
+- Add an admin interface to the dash application to quickly check users' reviews

-## Contributions and pull requests  🛠
+## 7 - Contributions and next steps  🛠

-This would be awesome !
+We're aware that many improvements could be added to this project and this is one of the reason we're relasing it.
+If you think of any feature that could be added don't hesitate to fork the repo and create a pull request.
+If you're also facing an issue running the app do not hesitate to report it: we'll try to fix it as soon as possible.

+That's all folks! 🎉